iturner72/book-notes/the_4-hour_work-week.md

 play your guitar with your amigos..."
 This is of course the current life of the fisherman.
-* 255 If you are accustomed to working 50 weeks per year, the tendency, even after creating the mobility to take extanded trips, will be to go nuts and see 10 countries in 14 dats and end up a wreck.
+* 255 If you are accustomed to working 50 weeks per year, the tendency, even after creating the mobility to take extended trips, will be to go nuts and see 10 countries in 14 days and end up a wreck.
 It's like taking a starving dog to an all-you-can-eat buffet.
 It will eat itself to death.
 * 265 Prior to my 15-month trip, I was stressed about how to fit all of my belongings into a 14 x 10-foot rental storage space.
 Then I realized a few
-things: I would never reread the business magazines I'd saved, I wore the same five shirts and four pairs of pnts 90% of the time, it was about time for new furniture, and I never used the outdoor grill or lawn furniture.
+things: I would never reread the business magazines I'd saved, I wore the same five shirts and four pairs of pants 90% of the time, it was about time for new furniture, and I never used the outdoor grill or lawn furniture.
 * 270 I recommend choosing an overseas locations that will seem foreign but isn't dangerous.
 I box. race motorcycles, and do all sorts of macho things, but